ArthurClemens/polythene/docs/components/mithril/list-tile.md

 * A list tile can optionally have an icon.
 * Text and icon are taken together as primary content.
 Primary content can optionally have a link.
 * A list tile can optionally have secondary content, displayed to the right.
 Secondary content can contain any content, and conditionally have a link.
+* Front content can be reduced in width with `compactFront`.
+Following the Material Design specs, this setting should be used for displaying a list of search results.

 ### Styling